kparc/kcc/README.md

 * one argument is **monadic**
 * two arguments is **dyadic**

-A function in k can of rank 1 to 9.
-That is:
+A function in k can be of rank 1 to 9, which means:

 * it is not really possible to define a function with no arguments.
 Rank zero, or **niladic** functions do not exist in k.